 Getting the Most from Your Trip to the Mattress Store

-At the end of the day, there is no “best” mattress for older adults.
+At the end of the day, there is no “best” mattress for older adults and seniors.
 Each of our bodies is different.
 Once you have an idea of the types of mattress that may be good for you, it’s time to venture out to your local mattress store.
 Here are a few tips to help you get the most from your visit.

 Spend a Few Minutes Thinking About How You Sleep

 If you haven’t already, start a sleep diary.
 This can help you to get in touch with your sleep patterns.
 Are there specific parts of your body that hurt in the morning?
 Are you suffering from any specific medical conditions?